paramsingh/notes/vault/daily.journal.2023.04.08.md

 I still need to figure out a good small project to start with.

-[[ideas]]: Re-build something like AlphaGo from scratch, should be a nice learning exercise.
+[[ideas]]: Re-build something like AlphaGo from scratch, should be a nice learning exercise.: https://arxiv.org/pdf/1712.01815.pdf

 Had a pretty long conversation with Shikhar yesterday (we met after an year).
 One thing that I'll note down is that optimizing for money and making money your goal seems to demonstrate lack of meaning in life to me.